lucianosabbatini/Mid-Bootcamp-Project/README.md

 - Dropping rows of nulls, filling nulls
 - Deleting  columns with identifier id on it
-- Conerting UNIX time into datetime.
+- Converting UNIX time into datetime
 - Analysing unique features of the dataset
-- Analysing the relatins between the sensorial factors and oberall ratings ratings.
+- Analysing the relations between the sensorial factors and oberall ratings ratings
 - Creating plots for better visualization
+- Creating new columns
-- Creating Step conclusions for each part of the analysis.
+- Creating Step conclusions for each part of the analysis
 - Building a recommendation system
-- Testing the model
+- Testing the model.

 ## Data Analysis
 * Use [tableau][(https://public.tableau.com/app/profile/omezzine.meysour/viz/Creditcardfraudanalysis_16794785656020/Fraudsbyamount?publish=yes)]